RealHashy/TSA-Video-Game-Tryouts/README.md

 Refrences (MLA):
 Museum of Play.
 “Asteroids.”
 Strong National Museum of Play, 13 Mar.
 2024, www.museumofplay.org/games/asteroids/ .Accessed 14 Nov.
 2025.
+“Make an Arcade Space Shooter with GameMaker.”
+GameMaker, gamemaker.io/en/tutorials/make-arcade-space-shooter.

-All images and icons in the making of this video game were designed by me.
+All images and icons in the making of this video game were designed by us, other than the asteroids, which was provided through the studio.